borisberanger/academic-kickstart/content/publication/2021-logistic-regression-models-for-aggregated-data/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Journal of Computational and Graphical Statistics"
+publication = "In *Journal of Computational and Graphical Statistics*"
 # publication_short = ""

 # Abstract and optional shortened version.